SubramanyaNR/platformatory.github.io/_consulting/platform-strategy.md

 layout: service
 ---

 The Platform is the backbone of any digital ecosystem.
 Any organization hoping to build its own digital ecosystems must start by building the right platform to support its business strategy.
+Our services include

+1. Hybrid Cloud Foundation
+2. Events, APIs & Developer Experience
+3. Modern Data Architecture
+4. DevSecOps & Governance

 ## The Key Components of aPlatform